Owning a new puppy or kitten

 Vaccinations are also imperative to prevent deadly infectious diseases.
 During the vaccination consultation, the veterinarian will also complete a full physical examination to ensure your puppy or kitten is healthy and fit for vaccination.
 Puppies and kittens need vaccinations at 6-8 weeks of age, 10-12 weeks of age and 14-16 weeks of age.
 After these vaccinations are completed your puppy or kitten will then be able to safely mix with older animals without the risk of acquiring these infectious diseases.

-If you have a new puppy or kitten contact your local Sydney Animal Hospitals for a free health check by a Vet, 4 weeks free pet insurance and a free trial of premium puppy or kitten food.
+If you have a new puppy or kitten contact your local Sydney Animal Hospitals for a free health check by a Vet and a free trial of premium puppy or kitten food.

 For more information contact your local Sydney Animal Hospitals on: